lara-marina/SpotifyEdamamCFG/README.md

 I hope you enjoy my project!

-(I will upload a video of the working code, due to being unable to upload the .env file.)
+(I have uploaded a video of the working code, due to being unable to upload the .env file.)